 A significant proportion of woolgrowers have removed the need for the traditional procedure in some or all of their sheep.

-Where the risk of sheep flystrike remains high, many woolgrowers are replacing traditional procedures with welfare-improved practices - such as welfare-improved surgery with pain relief - while longer term breeding programs are underway.
+Where the risk of sheep flystrike remains high, many woolgrowers are replacing or refining traditional procedures with welfare-improved practices - such as welfare-improved surgery with pain relief - while longer term breeding programs are underway.